teichholz/Schemer/README.md

 ```
 nix-shell && stack run -- -v
 ```
-Which will throw you into a repl.
+Which will throw you into a repl with verbose output enabled.